boostercloud/rocket-webhook/README.md

 # Booster rocket webhook Azure

 ## Description
-This Rocket adds a Webhook to your Booster application.
-When the webhook is called, a function will be executed in your Booster application with request as a parameter.
+This Rocket adds HTTP endpoints to your Booster application.
+When an endpoint is called, a function will be executed in your Booster application with request as a parameter.

 ## Supported Providers